ardulogic/symfony-postlt/README.md

 ```

 Notes:
-- Tests use the in-memory messenger transport to assert dispatches.
+- Tests use the async in-memory messenger transport to assert dispatches.
-- Warehousing reallocation is exercised by cancelling reservations and by receiving stock.
+- Warehousing reallocation is exercised by cancelling reservations or receiving stock.

 ## Full API Reference